 You can keep the tender chicken breasts whole and serve them with sauce ladled from the slow cooker on top, alongside your favorite starch and a vegetable or green salad.

 I love serving this dish with steamed broccoli and mashed potatoes, or even roasted broccoli and potatoes, but you can choose any combination that sounds delicious to you.

 Another genius way to enjoy this chicken is to shred it and serve it on rolls with plenty of sauce.

 I like to melt a slice of cheddar or American cheese on top under the broiler, and then top it with some crunchy slaw.
 Barbecue chicken sandwiches perfect for any time of year, no grill required!

 Do you need even more slow cooker inspiration?
-Check out some more flavorful favorites that you can make in the Crock-Pot:
+Check out some more flavorful favorites with chicken that you can make in the Crock-Pot: